Racism may be responsible for increasing physical and mental health disparities among Black, Indigenous, and people of color (BIPOC).

-Another study found that unfair treatment of people of color has a significant consequential effect on sleep and physiological functioning in midlife.
+Another study found that unfair treatment of people of color significantly affects sleep and physiological functioning in midlife.

 Many studies have cited structural racism within medical care as a key factor in poor physical health.
-For example, a 2016 study into racial bias and pain management found a link between undertreating pain in Black patients and false biological beliefs, such as, “Black people’s skin is thicker than white people’s skin.”
+For example, a 2016 study of racial bias and pain management found a link between undertreating pain in Black patients and false biological beliefs, such as, “Black people’s skin is thicker than White people’s skin.”

-The American Academy of Pediatrics (AAP) are so concerned about how racism affects the well-being of young people that they released a 2019 policy statement on it.
+The American Academy of Pediatrics (AAP) is so concerned about how racism affects the well-being of young people that it released a 2019 policy statement on it.

 The statement says that failure to address racism in the United States “will continue to undermine health equity of all children, adolescents, emerging adults, and their families.”

-Racism is already linked to poorer birth outcomes, such as infant mortality, for BIPOC.
+Researchers have linked racism to poorer birth outcomes, such as infant mortality, for BIPOC.

-Just as with older BIPOC, young people also experience the ongoing stress of living with and witnessing racism and discrimination.
-As young BIPOC get older, they have similar risks of developing chronic health conditions as their parents.
+Like older BIPOC, young people also experience the ongoing stress of living with and witnessing racism and discrimination.
+As young BIPOC get older, they risk developing chronic health conditions similar to their parents.

-The AAP recommend that young people who report experiences of racism should undergo routine assessment for mental health conditions, including:
+The AAP recommends that young people who report experiences of racism should undergo routine assessment for mental health conditions, including:

-The AAP also say that even if children do not directly experience racism themselves, they can be just as significantly affected by witnessing racism as those who experience it firsthand.
+The AAP also said that even if children do not directly experience racism themselves, they can be just as significantly affected by witnessing racism as those who experience it firsthand.

 Intense and persistent stress can influence how the brain develops, intensifying negative emotions such as fear and impacting learning and memory.

 BIPOC alone should not carry the burden of coping with racism.
-Everyone needs to address structural disadvantage, socioeconomic deprivation, and institutionalized racism to reduce discrimination.
+To reduce discrimination, everyone must address structural disadvantage, socioeconomic deprivation, and institutionalized racism.